 - Bogus callers come in many shapes and sizes.
 They could be children, women, and men in all types of clothing - from overalls to suits.

-Officials from gas, electriciy and water companies never need to come into your home to test water pressure or repair a leak, even in an emergency.
+- Officials from gas, electricity and water companies never need to come into your home to test water pressure or repair a leak, even in an emergency.
 If for some reason they do need access, they will always send you a letter to make an appointment.

 Consider signing up to a password scheme - every time a meter reader calls they have to give the password you have arranged.
 The scheme is free.
 More advice can be found here: